Polyhedral products and features of their homotopy theory: Higher Whitehead products and loop spaces

 \section{Higher Whitehead products and loop spaces}

 Higher Whitehead products were introduced into the homotopy theory of moment--angle complexes in the work of T.~Panov and N.~Ray \cite{pr}.
 They were concerned with the problem of realizing sphere wedge summands in $Z(K;(D^2,S^1))$ by {\em higher\/} Whitehead products.
 This work is summarized in \cite[Sections $8.4$ and $8.5$]{bp2}.
 Cases of this problem are discussed also in \cite{gt3} and \cite{ik6}.
 Recently, S.~Abramyan \cite{abramyan} showed that not all sphere summands can be realized in this way using higher Whitehead products.
+These ideas are developed further in \cite{ap}.

 In the language of moment--angle complexes, the maps of \eqref{eqn:wp} can be reformulated as follows.
 Let $K$ be the simplicial complex consisting of two discrete vertices, the boundary of a one-simplex $\partial\Delta^1$, and consider the corresponding fibration \eqref{eqn:djequalsbp},